 To help managers prepare for these challenges, we provide expert training and guidance on the Protected Disclosures Act 2014, as amended by the Protected Disclosures (Amendment) Act 2022 and how to develop supportive work environments for dealing with disclosures.

 Training provides employers with an opportunity to share best practice, learn about legal developments and develop strategies to promote ethical standards and build trust amongst staff and stakeholders.

 Our courses are certified for CPD by the Law Society of Ireland.
 They are suitable for organisations of all sizes and from all sectors.
-Each module can be delivered in the classroom or online to suit your requirements.

 ‘Excellent training.
 Very well presented and very enjoyable.
 The trainers are so knowledgeable’.